enzosv/cryptowhales/README.md

   * Actually not 100% sure about anything at all.
 Feel free to contribute.
 * Cold vs hot wallet data won't be accurate until enough time has passed
 * Not all wallets and blockchains are captured
+* This uses html scraping to collect data.
+It can fail if the websites change.

 ## TODO
 * Better website